gee-community/example-scripts/README.md

 A = method(B)
 ```

-Description of syntax.
+Description of syntax and arguments.

 #### Python
 ```
 A = method(B)
 ```

-Description of syntax.
+Description of syntax and arguments.

 ## Examples